apache/gravitino/docs/how-to-install.md

 ### Initialize the RDBMS (Optional)

-If you want to use the relational backend storage, you need to initialize the RDBMS.
+If you want to use the `relational` backend storage, you need to initialize the RDBMS.
 For details on initializing the RDBMS, see [How to use relational backend storage](./how-to-use-relational-backend-storage.md).

 ### Configure the Gravitino server

-The `conf/gravitino.conf` file provides basic configurations of the Gravitino server.
+The `conf/gravitino.conf` file provides basic configurations for the Gravitino server.
 To configure the Gravitino server, you can update this file.
 For a full list of the Gravitino server configurations, see [Gravitino Server Configurations](./gravitino-server-config.md).

 ### Configure the Gravitino server log

 Gravitino uses [Log4j2](https://logging.apache.org/log4j/2.x/) as the logging system.
 The `conf/log4j2.properties` file provides the Gravitino server log configurations.
 To configure the Gravitino server log, you can update this file.

 ### Configure the Gravitino server environment variables

 Gravitino exposes several environment variables through the `conf/gravitino-env.sh` file.
 To configure these environment variables, you can update this file.

 ### Configure the Gravitino catalogs

 Gravitino supports multiple catalogs.
 You can configure the catalog-level configurations by updating the related configuration file in the `catalogs/<catalog-provider>/conf` directory.
 For example, the `catalogs/hive/conf/hive.conf` file provides configurations for the Hive catalog.
 The configurations you set in the catalog configuration file will apply to all the catalogs of the same type that you created.
 For detailed configurations about each catalog, see related catalog documentation.

 :::note
 Gravitino takes the catalog configurations in the following order of precedence: